aethrox/cryptbash/README.md

 ## Features

-- **GPG Key Creation**: Easily generate your own GPG keys.
+- **GPG Key Generation**: Easily generate your own GPG keys.
+- **List GPG Keys**: List and browse the keys you have.
 - **File Encryption**: Protect your text files with strong encryption algorithms.
-- **File Decryption**: Retrieve your encrypted files effortlessly.
+- **File Decryption**: Effortlessly retrieve your encrypted files.
-- **Bulk Expired Key Deletion**: Remove all expired GPG keys in one go.
+- **Bulk Expired Key Deletion**: Remove all expired GPG keys at once.
+- **Key Deletion**: Simply select the key you want to remove from the list and remove it.
-- **User-Friendly Menu**: Simple and intuitive interface for all operations.
+- **User Friendly Menu**: Simple and intuitive interface for all operations.

 <!--